space-wizards/docs/src/en/proposals/emogarbage-celestial-war-gamemode.md

 All followers in the zone are also coated in invisibility and spew small amounts of blinding smoke.

 ### Yoth-Soggoth of Neptune
 _A skeleton standing in an exuberant pose with its arms raised upwards.
-An opulent robe covers its ._
+An opulent robe of gold and purple is draped around its shoulders._

 Yoth-Soggoth is a merciless and apathetic God of chaos.
 They care for nothing but sacrifices.